 Other Recipes You'll Love

-For a year-round chewy sugar cookie, be sure to check out my classic Birthday Cake Sugar Cookies too!
+And for a year-round chewy sugar cookie, be sure to check out my classic Classic Chewy Sugar Cookies, Bakery Chocolate Chip Cookies with Sea Salt, Dark Chocolate Chocolate Chip Cookies and Birthday Cake Sugar Cookies too!

 Chewy Monster Eyeball Sugar Cookies